Skip to Content

 open-heart procedure in the operating room of a hospital.
 Less commonly, it may be done

-as a minimally invasive surgery or procedure.
+as a minimally invasive surgery or a catheter procedure.

 Although valve surgery is an intricate procedure, it is also common.
 In the majority of cases, valve replacement surgery is a